The Epistle to the Hebrews

 “The Lord is my helper, I will not be afraid.
 What can anyone do to me?”
 [Ps.
 118:6].

 7 Remember your leaders who spoke the word of God to you.
 Carefully consider what they have accomplished in their lives and emulate their faith.
 8 Jesus Christ is the same yesterday, today, and forever.
-9 Do not be misled by deceitful and strange teachings, for it is well for the heart to be made firm by grace, not by ceremonial meals, which have not been of benefit to those who participate in them.
+9 Do not be misled by deceitful and strange teachings, for it is well for the heart to be made firm by grace, not by ceremonial meals that have not been of benefit to those who participate in them.
 10 We have an altar from which they who serve in the tabernacle have no right to eat.
 11 For the bodies of the animals whose blood is brought into the tabernacle by the high priest for a sin offering are burned outside the camp.
 12 Therefore Jesus also suffered outside the city gate so that he might sanctify the people by his own blood.
-13 So let us go out to him outside the tabernacle enduring his reproach.
+13 So let us go out to him outside the tabernacle, enduring his reproach.
 14 For we do not have here an enduring city, but we seek the city that is to come.
 15 Therefore through him let us continually offer up a sacrifice of praise to God, that is, the fruit of our lips confessing his name.
 16 And do not neglect good works and generosity, for God is pleased with such sacrifices.
-17 Obey your leaders and submit to them, for they keep watch over your souls as men who will give account of their responsibilities, so that they may do it joyfully without complaining, for that would be of no help to you.
+17 Obey your leaders and submit to them, for they keep watch over your souls as men who will give account of their responsibilities, so that they may do it joyfully without groaning, for that would be of no help to you.

 18 Continue to pray for us, for we are certain that we have a clear conscience and desire to conduct ourselves well in all things.
 19 And I especially urge you to do this so that I may quickly be restored to you.
 20 Now may the God of peace, who brought back from the dead the great shepherd of the flocks through the blood of the eternal covenant, even our Lord Jesus, 21 make you complete in every good thing to do his will, working in us that which is pleasing before him through Jesus Christ, to whom be glory forever, amen.

 22 And I urge you, brothers and sisters, to bear with my word of exhortation, for I have written you briefly in a letter.
 23 Know that our brother Timothy has been set free, with whom, if he comes soon, I will see you.
-24 Greet all your leaders and all the saints.
+24 Greet all your leaders and all the Saints.
 Those from Italy send you greeting.
 25 May grace be with all of you.
 Amen.

 Welcome to the BYU New Testament Commentary, a project by a group of Latter-day Saint specialists offering to readers a careful, new look at the biblical records that witness the life and ministry of Jesus Christ and the first generation of his church.
 The commentary series seeks to make the New Testament more accessible to Latter-day Saint general readers and scholars by employing much of current biblical scholarship while reflecting important LDS insights.
 At the same time, this effort may also be helpful to interested readers of other faiths who want to learn how a group of Latter-day Saint scholars understands the Bible.
 A fundamental article of faith for Latter-day Saints (Mormons) affirms the Bible “to be the word of God” while adding, understandably, that it needs to be “translated correctly” in order for it to be accurately comprehendible to modern language speakers.